ml-archive/blog/source/_posts/Android_WorkManager.md

 ```

 Now we have created 3 `Worker` classes and want to chain them together so they run when each previous `Worker` has returned `WorkerResult.SUCCESS`.
+The `WorkManager` won't proceed if any of the `Worker` instances returns `WorkerResult.FAILURE`.

 But first we have to make our `Constraints` for our `Worker` instances, so the `Worker` only runs if the conditions we have set in the `Constraints` class is met.